 Lower and Upper Bittell reservoirs are popular for outdoor activities such as walks and watersports.
 Running alongside Lower Bittell Reservoir is the Worcester and Birmingham Canal which has several attractions to explore.

 To the north-east, Lickey Hills Country Park offers 524 acres of parkland and is another well-loved local recreation spot.

 In the village itself, there's a great little sports club offering a good standard of squash, tennis, badminton, table tennis, running and cycling.

-Local employment is focused on the string of shops along the main parade, the two main pubs (The Queen Victoria and The Barnt Green Inn) and the sports club.
+Local employment is focused on the string of shops along the main parade, the two main pubs (The Victoria Inn and The Barnt Green Inn) and the sports club.